tushetodorov/cog-search-webinar/README.md

 Materials of the Cognitive Search Workshop Webinar, presented by Luis Cabrera (Azure Cognitive Search PMM) and Rodrigo Souza (Data Scientist from the LearnAI Team).

-Here are json files for all of the labs of the training.
+Here are json files for the API CALLS of the training.
+Don't forget to:

+1. Edit the URLS with your Azure Search service name.
+You need to replace **your-azure-search-service-name** with the name you used
+1. Use your Azure Search key.
+You need to replace **your-azure-search-key** with your key

 ## Aditional LearnAI Links